Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 There's a cute trick you can sometimes use that takes advantage of clipping.
 By using a slice that selects a single element instead of an integer index, you can avoid `IndexError` when the index is out-of-bounds.
-For example, suppose you want to want to implement a quick script with a rudimentary optional command line argument (without the hassle of [argparse](https://docs.python.org/3/library/argparse.html)).
+For example, suppose you want to implement a quick script with a rudimentary optional command line argument (without the hassle of [argparse](https://docs.python.org/3/library/argparse.html)).
 This can be done by manually parsing `sys.argv`, which is a list of the arguments of passed at the command line, including the filename.
 For example, `python script.py arg1